Personal profile

 Age-related changes and determinants of physical activity, sedentary behaviour and sleep in young people (2018-2021).
 Academy of Medical Sciences – Springboard, £61 700 (Principal investigator).

 Opportunities within the school environment to shift the distribution of activity intensity in adolescents (2013-2016).
 Department of Health - Policy Research Programme, £324,156.
-(Co-investigator, 10%; major contribution to grant preparation).
+(Co-investigator).
 Lead: Dr Esther van Sluijs (MRC Epidemiology Unit).

 Exploring innovative methodological and technological approaches to understanding and reducing sedentary behaviour in children (Feb-Mar 2013).
 MRC Centenary Award. £6750 (Principal investigator).